-Select an element in the Browser window, Diagram List, Package Browser, Specification Manager, Model Search or diagram, then use any of the methods outlined here to open the 'Linked Document' tab of the Document window.
+Select an element in the Browser window, Diagram List, Package Browser, Specification Manager, Model Search or diagram, then use any of the methods outlined here to open the Document window or Linked Document Editor.
+Both features activate the 'Document - Edit' ribbon, which you use to enter and edit the text of the Linked Document.